kickstartDS/kickstartDS/packages/tools/docusaurus/docs/basics/tokens/2-component-token.md

 # Component Token

 Component token are an exhaustive representation of every value associated with a specific component.
-They by default inherit from [design tokens](/docs/basics/tokens/design-token).
-Whenever possible, we recommend to keep pointing these to the foundational tokens, rather than change into hard values such as hex codes.
+They by default inherit from [design token](/docs/basics/token/design-token).
+Whenever possible, we recommend to keep pointing these to the foundational token, rather than change into hard values such as hex codes.
 Nevertheless you can use these to fully match a component's appearance to a given design layout or specification.

 ## Example

-To illustrate what to achieve with component tokens we takt a classic example: **the button** 😁
+To illustrate what to achieve with component token we takt a classic example: **the button** 😁

 ```json title="token-primitives.json"
   _TODO_